luhmann/lambda-image-scaler/README.md

 *   Implementation with claudia.js, lightweight AWS framework, seemed more approachable than something like `serverless`
 *   ...and `claudia-api-builder`
+*   `sharp` as the library that handles the heavy-lifting for us
 *   what it does for you is
     *   creating the necessary roles to execute the function, every lambda-function is run with some role and shares the same permissions as that role, which makes permission handling rather easy but not straightforward
     *   creates the function for you,